Sunday, August 28, 2011

 I hate sin

 There were so many people that walked on to the ferry and most of them were very strange acting and/or looking.
-It was strange and we didn't know what was going on.
-Usually a ferry ride is a relaxing way to spend an hour, but not this time.
+It was really weird, and we didn't know what was going on.
+Usually, a ferry ride is a relaxing way to spend an hour, but not this time.
 There was this one guy that kept jumping up on the bench seats and yelling weird stuff.
 We also noticed that a lot of the females were wearing these leaf leis.
 And a bunch of guys had "leaf" pictures on their shirts and/or hats.
 I finally realized who 90% of these passengers were and where they were headed.
 They were going to the Seattly hemp-fest to get high once again.
 I was really surprised to see how many of them there were on this ferry.
 The saddest ones to see were those who had young children with them that they were taking to this pot-smoking "party".

 It was nice to finally get off the ferry and to get away from all the weirdness.
 Bekah and I had a fun time hawking programs for three hours in the Event Center.
 Our vocal cords are raw from all of the yelling that we had to do to be heard above the crowds.
 While there, I kept thinking about all of those people who were coming to "worship" their football idols and how that so many of them were lost without Jesus as their Saviour.
 How I wished that instead of programs, I was handing out tracts to these football fans.
 What an amazing opportunity was wasted.
 My desire from this experience is to be able to pass out tracts at our local events.

 After we got done selling programs, we were given tickets to the game.
-We got to sit in the "nose-bleed" section right in front of a guy who couldn't say anything without a cuss word coming out after every word.
+We got to sit in the "nosebleed" section right in front of a guy who couldn't say anything without a cuss word coming out after every word.
 We tried to just enjoy the game as we had never been to a professional football game in our lives.
 I thank God that Bekah had her I-pod and Bose headphones.
 She couldn't hear the guy, but I did.
-A couple of times I tried to sush him and after first quarter he left for a few minutes.
-The other disturbing part of this day was all the beer that was being consumed at the football game, and that older people were buying and giving it to their underage friends.
-It made me heart-sick.
-I was beginning to really hate sin and the hold that it has on so many people.
+A couple of times I tried to shush him.
+I didn't get a break from him until after first quarter when he left for a few minutes.

 Sunday, August 14, 2011